 Income Taxes - The recognition of deferred tax assets requires management to make judgments regarding the future realization of these assets.
-As prescribed by FASB ASC 740, "Income Taxes," valuation allowances must be provided for those deferred tax assets for which it is more likely than not (a likelihood of more than 50%) that some portion or all of the deferred tax assets will not be realized.
+As prescribed by Financial Accounting Standard's Board ("FASB") Accounting Standards Codification ("ASC") 740, "Income Taxes," valuation allowances must be provided for those deferred tax assets for which it is more likely than not (a likelihood of more than 50%) that some portion or all of the deferred tax assets will not be realized.
 This guidance requires management to evaluate positive and negative evidence regarding the recoverability of deferred tax assets.
-Determination of whether the positive evidence outweighs the negative evidence and quantification of the valuation allowance requires management to make estimates and judgments of future financial results.
+The determination of whether the positive evidence outweighs the negative evidence and quantification of the valuation allowance requires management to make estimates and judgments of future financial results.